Best Colleges & Universities Kentucky 2023

 Located in Prestonburg, Kentucky, Big Sandy Community, and Technical College is a public institution that was established in 2003 when Prestonsburg Community College and Mayo Technical College were consolidated.
 Today, this school participates in the statewide effort to provide education for the community with low-cost tuition, a 100% acceptance rate, and career-focused programs.
 They are just one of 16 different higher education institutions within the Kentucky Community and Technical Colleges System.
 BSCTC is a small academic community with only 1,900 undergraduate students.
 Its comprehensive courses enable students to earn associate’s degrees in both the arts and sciences.
 The school offers training in a variety of fields, such as welding, nursing, criminal justice, electrical technology, and community dental health coordination.
 It even provides transfer opportunities for students who want to pursue four-year degrees.

 Somerset Community College

 Somerset Community College is a small, public institution that operates as a proud member of the Kentucky Community and Technical Colleges System.
 In 2003, it consolidated with Somerset Technical College and Laurel Technical College to become the institution it is today.
 SCC provides the Somerset community with a brighter future in the industry and a well-rounded local economy.
 With an enrollment of 2,500 students, this school offers an open-enrollment policy to help remove barriers to continued education.
 The school awards associate’s degrees in both the arts and sciences.
-Transfer options are also made available to students pursuing four-year degrees.
 In addition, Somerset offers certificates and diploma options in fields such as aviation, nursing, industrial maintenance, and culinary arts.